SqueezeU/Portfolio-AI-DS/README.md

 **Key Highlights:**<br>
 **Project 1 – Custom Python Modeling:**<br>
-A full end-to-end data science pipeline, from exploratory analysis (EDA) to a trained predictive model **Project 2 – Enterprise Collaboration:** <br>
+A full end-to-end data science pipeline, from exploratory analysis (EDA) to a trained predictive model <br>
+**Project 2 – Enterprise Collaboration:** <br>
-A professional team-based workflow using IBM WatsonX to develop high-performance rental price models
+A professional team-based workflow using IBM WatsonX to develop high-performance rental price models <br>

 Methodological Comparison: Demonstrates the ability to switch between manual coding (Python) and low-code/AutoML platforms, choosing the right tool for the business need.